 -

-NZ-issued Visa and Mastercard credit card payments
+NZ-issued Visa and Mastercard credit cards

 What payments are not affected?